zk4x/zyx/zyx/README.md

 Zyx is machine learning library written in Rust.
 It's main feature is compiled backend.
-It automatically generates optimized kernels for CUDA, OpenCL and HIP.
+It automatically generates optimized kernels for CUDA and OpenCL.
 Zyx is lazy, waits with execution until it is explicitly asked for results.
 All tensors are differentiable.